 "Content is King” is a phrase that we have heard repeatedly since 1996, when Bill Gates published the article that made it famous.
 In the current scenario, in which Covid-19 is frankly revolutionising traditional marketing, is this concept still true?
 And what will be the impact of the pandemic on content marketing in the future?

-Since the beginning of the coronavirus pandemic in 2020, companies have been faced with the need to adjust their marketing strategies and programmes to deal with a crisis that is having drastic economic and social impacts.
+Since the beginning of the coronavirus pandemic in 2020, companies have been faced with the need to adjust their marketing strategies and programs to deal with a crisis that is having drastic economic and social impacts.

 In this revolution of traditional marketing methodologies and strategies, the impacts of Covid-19 on content creation and distribution cannot be overlooked: how is content marketing changing and how will it change in the future?
 Will content still play a leading role as ‘King’?